runwayml/ofxRunway/README.md

  `ofxRunwayState` is an enum which has the following possible values

   * `OFX_RUNWAY_DISCONNECTED` initial default state
-  * `OFX_RUNWAY_SETUP` it has been setup but no attempt of getting any data from the runway server has been done
+  * `OFX_RUNWAY_SETUP` it has been setup but no attempt of getting any data from the RunwayML server has been done
-  * `OFX_RUNWAY_CONNECTED`  setup and connected to runway server but no data has been received back
+  * `OFX_RUNWAY_CONNECTED`  setup and connected to RunwayML server but no data has been received back
   * `OFX_RUNWAY_RUNNING`  connected and getting data from server
   * `OFX_RUNWAY_CONNECTION_REFUSED` There was an error while trying to connect to server.
-Probably runway is not running or the workspace in runway is not running.
+Probably RunwayML is not running or the workspace in RunwayML is not running.

 * `string getStateAsString(bool bVerbose = false);`